Fenwick to slash more than 400 jobs as profit plummets

 A spokeswoman for Fenwick said: “Our annual results reflect the challenging market conditions all department store groups are facing, including increased competition from online retail, declining footfall on the high street, and increasingly competitive price discounting – factors that have been exacerbated by a rise in the cost of living that has led to a fall in consumers’ disposable income.

-“We have also restructured parts of the business and have made the difficult to decision to cut staff numbers across the business, reducing total headcount by 421 to 2,879.”
+“We have also restructured parts of the business and have made the difficult to decision to cut staff numbers across the business, reducing total headcount.”

 Gross sales also decreased by 3.6% to £411.1 million in the 52 weeks to January 26.